The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

 \textbf{Case 1: One implicit signal}

-Since there is one implicit signal, then there is already one unmarkable edge, the primary edge that is giving the implicit signal.
-Consider the smaller path which excludes the unmarkable primary edge.
+Since there is one implicit signal, then there is already one unmarkable primary edge.
+Consider the smaller path which excludes this primary edge.
 This smaller path has an interaction in which both of the signals are explicit, and the parity of the number of unmarkable edges is $p + 1 \mod 2$.
 This is because we know the secondary edge adjacent to the unmarkable primary edge has the opposite signal than that given by the primary edge, so the parity of the number of unmarkable edges will also be the opposite.

 Hence, the parity of unmarkable edges for the whole path is $((p + 1 \mod 2) + 1) \mod 2 = p \mod 2$.
 Therefore, the parity of unmarkable edges is unchanged from that of an interaction with two explicit signals.